The Wild Flower and the Rose: Plot

 Though the film is presumed lost, a synopsis survives in The Moving Picture World from November 26, 1910.
-It states: "Frank Wilson is the son of an inventor who has perfected an airship model in which Jack is greatly interested, but which neither of them have the money to finance.
+It states: "Frank Wilson is the son of an inventor who has perfected an airship model in which Jack is greatly interested, but neither of them has the money to finance.
 Wilson tries to interest his wealthy employer, Fisher, but is unsuccessful in the attempt.
-However he gains the support of his employer's beautiful daughter, Rose.
-The old inventor suggests to his son that if he marries Rose they could secure the money to perfect the invention.
-But Jack spurns the idea, as he is already engaged to marry a country girl, Daisy Lane, who, he believes, loves him devotedly.
-Upon learning that Daisy is a heartless coquette, Jack is heartbroken, and goes west to seek a fortune and forget her conduct.
+However, he gains the support of his employer's beautiful daughter, Rose.
+The old inventor suggests to his son that they could secure the money to perfect the invention if he marries Rose.
+But Jack spurns the idea, as he is already engaged in marrying a country girl, Daisy Lane, who, he believes, loves him devotedly.
+Upon learning that Daisy is a heartless coquette, Jack is heartbroken, and goes west to seek a fortune, forgetting her conduct.
 Success comes to him quickly, and he returns to tell his father that now, unaided, they can finance the invention.
-On the aviation field, Jack once more meets Rose, and confesses to her that it was the memory of her kindness that helped him achieve success.
-Jack makes a successful flight in the invention – a new style of aeroplane – and in offering her congratulations Rose confesses that she has loved him from the first."
+Jack once more meets Rose in the aviation field and confesses to her that the memory of her kindness has helped him achieve success.
+Jack makes a successful flight in the invention – a new style of airplane – and in offering her congratulations, Rose confesses that she has loved him from the first."